Paroxysmisch/genome-assembly/dissertation/main.typ

 #modelexplanation[
   We refer to our custom attention-based formulation, which incorporates edge features, as @gatedge.
 Although there exist alternative @gat implementations incorporating edge features into the attention calculation, like PyTorch Geometric's GATConv @pytorch-geometric, GATConv does not allow edge to node message passing.

   Furthermore, a key theoretical limitation of the @gcn and @symgatedgcn architectures is that the transformations applied to the different nodes and edges in the neighborhood are the same. @gatedge, like the original @gat architecture it extends, implicitly enables assignment of different importances to nodes (and with @gatedge, edges) of the same neighborhood @gat-paper.
 This could improve the model's adaptability to various overlap graph artifacts.
-Additionally, @gatedge remains a computationally efficient architecture.
 ]

 === SymGAT+Edge <sec:symgat-edge>
-With the design of this architecture, we aim to combine the symmetry mechanism from @symgatedgcn with the @gatedge architecture mentioned previously.
+With @symgatedge, we aim to combine the symmetry mechanism from @symgatedgcn with the @gatedge architecture mentioned previously.
 This is done by first calculating the updated edge features $e_(i j)^(l + 1)$ identically to @symgatedgcn (@eq:edge_features).

 Next, a copy of the input graph $G = (V, E)$ is made, $G_"rev" = (V, E_"rev")$, such that:
 $ forall i, j in V. thick i -> j in E <==> j -> i in E_"rev" $